Thermality versus objectivity: can they peacefully coexist?: Objective States with Thermal System

 This implies that objective system-environment states with locally thermal system states must have the following form:

 where the conditional $\rho_{\mathcal{E}|i}$ are perfectly distinguishable.

 As we can immediately see, these objective states describe fixed thermal-state information about the system, encoded in the probabilities $\left\{ \dfrac{e^{-E_{i}\beta}}{Z_{\beta,\hat{H}_{\mathcal{S}}}}\right\} _{i}$.
-Furthermore, since there are no thermal conditions imposed on the information-carrying environment, the size of set of states satisfying Eq. (\ref{eq:obj_therm_sys_only}) is non-empty, as we have freedom to choose any set of mutually distinguishable environment states $\left\{ \rho_{\mathcal{E}|i}\right\} _{i}$.
-Hence, objectivity and thermalisation overlap: both can occur at the same time.
+Furthermore, as there are no thermal conditions imposed on the information-carrying environment, the size of set of states satisfying Equation (\ref{eq:obj_therm_sys_only}) is non-empty, as we have freedom to choose any set of mutually distinguishable environment states $\left\{ \rho_{\mathcal{E}|i}\right\} _{i}$.
+Therefore, objectivity and thermalisation overlap: both can occur at the same time.

-The set of exact objective-states with thermal system in Eq. (\ref{eq:obj_therm_sys_only}) is nowhere dense, as it is a subset of zero-discord states \cite{Ferraro2010}.
-The set of states in Eq. (\ref{eq:obj_therm_sys_only}) is also non-convex in general, though convex subsets can be formed by restricting the conditional subspaces on the environment.
+The set of exact objective states with thermal system in Equation (\ref{eq:obj_therm_sys_only}) is nowhere dense, as it is a subset of zero-discord states \cite{Ferraro2010}.
+The set of states in Equation (\ref{eq:obj_therm_sys_only}) is also non-convex in general, though convex subsets can be formed by restricting the conditional subspaces on the environment.

-Approximate cases would correspond to imperfect environment-spreading-information and/or imperfect system thermalisation before the information spreading stage.
-Since we have a fairly well defined set of states {[}Eq. (\ref{eq:obj_therm_sys_only}){]}, any distance measure to that set can be used to describe approximately objective-with-thermal-system states, e.g.:
+Approximate cases would correspond to imperfect information spreading into the environment and/or imperfect system thermalisation before the information spreading stage.
+As we have a fairly well-defined set of states {(}Equation (\ref{eq:obj_therm_sys_only}){)}, any distance measure to that set can be used to describe approximately objective-with-thermal-system states,~e.g.,

-where $\mathsf{T_{S}O}$ (thermal-system objective) denotes the set of states satisfying Eq. (\ref{eq:obj_therm_sys_only}), and $\left\Vert \cdot\right\Vert _{1}$ is the trace norm.
+where $\mathsf{T_{S}O}$ (thermal-system objective) denotes the set of states satisfying Equation (\ref{eq:obj_therm_sys_only}), and $\left\Vert \cdot\right\Vert _{1}$ is the trace norm.
 The convex hull of objective-with-thermal-system states are simply zero-discord states with a local thermal system:

-i.e. there are no longer any restrictions on the conditional environment states $\rho_{\mathcal{E}|i}$.
+i.e., there are no longer any restrictions on the conditional environment states $\rho_{\mathcal{E}|i}$.

-\subsection{Creating objective states \\ with thermal systems}
+\subsection{Creating Objective States with Thermal Systems}